tyhts0829/graft/README.md

 ## Features (current)

-- `graft.api.G` lets you generate primitive shapes such as `sphere`, `polyhedron`, `grid`, and more.
+- `grafix.api.G` lets you generate primitive shapes such as `sphere`, `polyhedron`, `grid`, and more.
-- `graft.api.E` lets you modulate and transform shapes such as `affine`, `fill`, `repeat`, and more.
+- `grafix.api.E` lets you modulate and transform shapes such as `affine`, `fill`, `repeat`, and more.
-- `graft.api.L` lets you define layers so you can manage colors, stroke widths, and other styling attributes per layer.
+- `grafix.api.L` lets you define layers so you can manage colors, stroke widths, and other styling attributes per layer.
-- `graft.api.run` lets you render any shapes, effects, and layers that a user-defined `draw(t)` function returns on each frame.
+- `grafix.api.run` lets you render any shapes, effects, and layers that a user-defined `draw(t)` function returns on each frame.
 - `Parameter GUI` lets you tweak parameters live while the sketch is running.
-- `graft.api.Export` provides a headless export entrypoint (SVG implemented; image/G-code are stubs).
+- `grafix.api.Export` provides a headless export entrypoint (SVG implemented; image/G-code are stubs).

 ## Not implemented yet